+Operational risk (continued)

-• Fraud Risk Management Initiatives - Causal analysis of key fraud and forgeries trends identified in the Bank or prevalent in local and global business environments are carried out and reported on a monthly basis.
+- Fraud Risk Management Initiatives Causal analysis of key fraud and forgeries trends identified in the Bank or prevalent in local and global business environments are carried out and reported on a monthly basis.
 Likely and unlikely loss estimations are also determined in the process as input in the OpRisk capital calculation process.
-The focus in Fraud Risk Management is to ensure that processes for preventing, deterring, detecting fraud and forgeries incidents, and sanctioning offenders are effective.

-• Business Continuity Management (BCM) in line with BS 25999 Standards - To ensure the resilience of our business to any disruptive eventuality, the Bank has in place a robust Business Continuity Plan (BCP) which assures timely resumption of its business with minimal financial losses or reputational damage and continuity of service to its customers, vendors and regulators.
-Desktop Walkthrough Tests are being conducted bank-wide to ensure that recovery co-ordinators are aware of their roles and responsibilities.
-This plan is reviewed monthly and when necessary, it is updated to ensure reliability and relevance of information contained.

-• Information Risk Management Awareness and Monitoring - Strategies for ensuring the Confidentiality, Availability and Integrity of all the Bank's information assets (hardware, software, documents, backup media, etc.) are continuously reviewed and key risks identified reported to key stakeholders.
-Where applicable, implementation of controls by relevant stakeholders is also tracked and reported on.

-• Compliance and Legal Risk Management - Compliance Risk Management involves close monitoring of KYC compliance by the Bank, escalation of Audit Non-conformances, Complaints Management, and observance of the Bank's zero-tolerance culture for regulatory breaches.
-It also entails an oversight role for monitoring adherence to regulatory guidelines and global best practices on an on-going basis.

-• Legal Risk Management involves the monitoring of litigations against the Bank to ascertain likely financial or non-financial loss exposures.
+The focus in Fraud Risk Management is to ensure that processes for preventing, deterring, detecting fraud and forgeries incidents, and sanctioning offenders are effective. - Business Continuity Management (BCM) in line with BS 25999 Standards To ensure the resilience of our business to any disruptive eventuality, the Bank has in place a robust Business Continuity Plan (BCP) which assures timely resumption of its business with minimal financial losses or reputational damage and continuity of service to its customers, vendors and regulators.
+Desktop Walkthrough Tests are being conducted Bank-wide to ensure that recovery co-ordinators are aware of their roles and responsibilities.
+This plan is reviewed monthly and when necessary, it is updated to ensure reliability and relevance of information contained. - Information Risk Management Awareness and Monitoring Strategies for ensuring the Confidentiality, Availability and Integrity of all the Bank's information assets (hardware, software, documents, backup media, etc.) are continuously reviewed and key risks identified reported to key stakeholders.
+Where applicable, implementation of controls by relevant stakeholders is also tracked and reported on. - Compliance and Legal Risk Management Compliance Risk Management involves close monitoring of KYC compliance by the Bank, escalation of Audit Non-conformances, Complaints Management, and observance of the Bank's zero-tolerance culture for regulatory breaches.
+It also entails an oversight role for monitoring adherence to regulatory guidelines and global best practices on an on-going basis. - Legal Risk Management involves the monitoring of litigations against the Bank to ascertain likely financial or non-financial loss exposures.
 It also involves conduct of causal analysis on identified points of failure that occasioned these litigations.
-Medium - High risk factors identified are duly reported and escalated for appropriate treatment where necessary.

-• Occupational Health and Safety procedures and initiatives - Global best practices for ensuring the health and safety of all staff, customers and visitors to the Bank's premises are advised, reported on to relevant stakeholders and monitored for implementation.
-As a result, the following are conducted and monitored: Fire Risk Assessments, Quarterly Fire Drills, Burglaries and Injuries that occur within the Bank's premises.

-• Operational Risk Capital Calculation - The Bank has adopted the Basel II Pillar 1 defined "Standardized Approach" for the calculation of its Operational Risk Economic Capital for internal risk monitoring and decisionmaking.
-Strategies for migrating to the Advanced Measurement Approach once the required gestation period and data collation requirement are in place is on-going.
+Medium High risk factors identified are duly reported and escalated for appropriate treatment where necessary. - Occupational Health and Safety procedures and initiatives Global best practices for ensuring the health and safety of all staff, customers and visitors to the Bank's premises are advised, reported on to relevant stakeholders and monitored for implementation.
+As a result, the following are conducted and monitored: Fire Risk Assessments, Quarterly Fire Drills, Burglaries and Injuries that occur within the Bank's premises. - Operational Risk Capital Calculation Strategies for migrating to the Advanced Measurement Approach once the required gestation period and data collation requirement are in place is on-going.
 Whilst it is not a regulatory requirement to have capital set aside for operational risk, these estimations are determined to guide Financial Control in its Capital Planning, and Management in its decision making process.

+Operational risk (continued)